Bronte's people

 The persons present were: Giuseppe Capizzi, Antonio Capizzi, Biagio Spata, Ignazio Bonaccorso, Nick Spata, Nunzio Pappalardo, Nunzio Ponzio, Robert Bonaccorso, Pina Mauceri, Rosetta Bombaci, Alfio Bellia, e Ignazio Liuzzo.

+They elected a managerial committee to which was added also the doctor Nicola Destro.
 The committee has straight away ordered the Palermo’s firm Micciche’ to make and send to Sydney a fibreglass copy of the Annunziata di Bronte ‘s statues at the cost of about 15.000 dollars.

 As the statues arrived in Sydney, were placed in the in the parochial church of Holy Mary of Concord the 19th of May 1991.